 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
-Stat.
-Ch.
+Stat. ch.
 353. These statutes are established and amended by the state legislature.
-General Employees Retirement Plan Coordinated members were required to contribute 6.50 % of their annual covered salary in 2016.
+General Employees Retirement Plan Coordinated members were required to contribute 6.50 % of their annual covered salary in 2017.

-In 2016, the Authority was required to contribute the following percentages of annual covered salary:
+In 2017, the Authority was required to contribute 7.50% of annual covered salary.